solarpunkin/gaurav-bhardwaj29.github.io/til/posts/2025-08-04-simplex-noise.md

     return 70.0 * (n0 + n1 + n2)
 ```

 Here are some fractals that I created by stacking up octaves.
+[This other one is on X](https://x.com/wiredguys/status/1952161874956718185).